Visit Bwindi Impenetrable Forest – Top Things to Do and See

 Bwindi Impenetrable Forest is one of the top destinations in Uganda.
 We will do our best to make your experience in and around the ancient forest most memorable.

-There are lots of things to do and see here in this ancient forest, we know it well, beyond the guidebooks and offer you our expertise about Uganda and Bwindi Forest.
+There are lots of things to do and see here in this ancient forest, we know it well, beyond the guidebooks and offer you our ability about Uganda and Bwindi Forest.

 Bwindi Impenetrable Forest – the oldest Rainforest in Uganda.
 Not only a UNESCO World Heritage Site but a CNN Pick for 2017 as one of best 5 parks in all of Africa, all more reasons to come and visit the park